miyako/4d-plugin-screen-capture/README.md

 4d-plugin-screen-capture
 ========================

-Screen capture the desktop or a specified window
+Screen capture the desktop or a specified window.

+#### Windows

+The web area is using hardware acceleration, a performance multiplier for rendering.
+It is not possible to sample pixels using the class `BitBlt` API. `BitBlt` will return a black region where the GPU projects its output.
+It is necessary to capture the GPU representation of the window and locally convert it to bitmap.

 On Windows, it is not possible to capture a child window of the MDI using this command.
 The entire MDI is captured instead.